fixm-ccb/FIXM-Core-4.2.0-testing/docs/home.md

 # Welcome to the FIXM User Manual

-The `FIXM User Manua`l is the online documentation of the FIXM project.
-It is developed and maintained by the FIXM Community.
-Content has been subject to FIXM CCB review and endorsement and is therefore the official recommendation of the FIXM CCB.
+The `FIXM User Manual` is the online documentation of the FIXM project.
+Content has been subject to FIXM Change Control Board (CCB) review and endorsement and is therefore the official recommendation of the FIXM CCB.

-?> Note: The content of the FIXM User Manual is informative.
-The use of the words *shall* or *required* indicates a requirement to be strictly followed in order to conform to this guidance.
-The use of the words *should* or *recommended* indicates that there may may be valid reasons, in particular circumstances, to ignore a particular aspect of the guidance.

 ## Content Overview